By Ken Serra, @GGXChaobo

 Curse was a dominating force in this series.
 While there were glimpses of CLG’s ability to coordinate fights well, Team Curse just could not be stopped and there was no hesitation to make plays—an issue that has plagued Curse throughout the season.

 The team may have moved on to the semi-finals, but Curse has a lot to prove in their upcoming match-up against NA’s #1 seed, Cloud 9.
 With the season series tied 2-2, it is anyone’s guess to who could move on in this semifinal matchup.

 “I don’t want to play [Team Curse],” said Cloud 9 captain Hai Du Lam.
 “I don’t think we could have 3-0’d CLG, but they did and they played extremely well.”

 Team Curse faces Cloud 9 in a best of five at PAX Prime in Seattle, WA on August 30th.
 You can show your support for the team by tweeting at @TeamCurseGaming and using the hashtag #LetItBurn.

-To contact the content team, email [email protected]
+To contact the content team with questions or concerns, please email [email protected]